 A choice board is a graphic organizer that allows students to move at their own pace and have choice over what they learn and how they interact with the content.
 Students are able to choose which activity they are most comfortable completing first, master that activity, and then can move to other activities on the choice board.
 Choice boards can take several different formats, but all choice boards are focused on students’ specific learning needs, interests, and skills.
 Choice boards can be easily adapted across all grade levels and content areas.
-The choice board strategy can be used to present students with new information, to have students practice and master academic content, to assess student mastery, or as a combination of all three.
-Choice boards increase student ownership and provide teachers with opportunities to differentiate and support students at their individual learning levels.
+The choice board strategy can be used to present your students with new information, to have students practice and master academic content, to assess student mastery, or as a combination of all three.
+Choice boards increase student ownership and provide you with opportunities to differentiate and support students at their individual learning levels.

 Have students complete a designated number of assignments from the choice board.

 After you begin implementing choice boards, consider the following:

 After engaging in reflection, determine any changes and go through the planning and implementation steps again.

 Choice boards are a great option for students with disabilities because they allow the integration of activities that are appropriate for these specific learners while still giving them choice.

 Effective use of choice boards require a variety of skills: emotional regulation, executive functioning (task initiation, prioritization, working memory, etc.), written expression, reading, and/or verbal skills.
 In order to support students with disabilities who have difficulty in these areas consider the following modifications: